-..designed to serve as a glamorous stage for entertaining and metropolitan living
+..designed to serve as a glamorous stage for entertaining with metropolitan design

 Creamy white paint is used on the walls throughout most of the apartment, while the wood floors are stained a rich, deep brown.
 The photos above show the home’s living room where the designer has created the main seating area using the fireplace as the focal point.
-A shimmery velvet-upholstered sofa is grouped with leather armchairs, all by Christian Liaigre, and gathered on a plush Moroccan rug from Tony Kitz gallery.
+A shimmery velvet-upholstered sofa groups with leather armchairs, all by Christian Liaigre, and gather on a plush Moroccan rug from Tony Kitz gallery.
 The side table is by Troscan Design, and the floor lamp is from Blackman Cruz.
 The designer had the ottoman upholstered with a hair-on-hide which perfectly balances the space opposite the fireplace and adds to the worldly appeal.
 Linen draperies dress the windows.

-The dramatic fireplace surround is of bespoke design by Hollis, created with Nero Marquina black marble with white veining.
-The art work above it is by Antony Gormley, which is flanked by a pair of hand-blown glass sconces from John Pomp Studios, which are placed about the room to impart a warm glow.
-A collection of books and collectibles, including a wooden bowl by Philip Moulthrop, are gathered on the central coffee table which creates a more personal and inviting feel.
+The dramatic fireplace surround is bespoke designed by Hollis, created with Nero Marquina black marble with white veining.
+The artwork above it is by Antony Gormley, which is flanked by a pair of hand-blown glass sconces from John Pomp Studios, which are placed about the room to impart a warm glow.
+A collection of books and collectibles, including a wooden bowl by Philip Moulthrop, gather on the central coffee table creating a personal and inviting feel.

-To create a counterpoint and depth, the study, located just beyond the living room with pocket doors to close if needed, was painted Pitch Black.
+To create a counterpoint for the metropolitan design, the study, located just beyond the living room with pocket doors to close if needed, was painted Pitch Black.
 The main focal art in the space is the Secretive Three Graces, 2008 by Debbie Han.
 The table in the center of the room is an Eero Saarinen-design from Knoll.
-Above it, a Gino Sarfatti lighting fixture from Flos is suspended.
+Above it, a Gino Sarfatti lighting fixture from Flos suspends.
 The large metallic sculpture right outside the space is Artificial Rock #146, 2011 by Zhan Wang.

-In the minimalist design foyer, a Louis Poulsen PH Artichoke pendant hangs above a table from Atelier Gary Lee.
-Square Word Calligraphy: After Apple Picking 2003, a poem by Robert Frost drawn to look like Chinese characters, by Xu Bing, is displayed on the wall.
+In the minimalist designed foyer, a Louis Poulsen PH Artichoke pendant hangs above a table from Atelier Gary Lee.
+Square Word Calligraphy: After Apple Picking 2003, a poem by Robert Frost drawn to look like Chinese characters, by Xu Bing, displays on the wall.
 For more foyer design inspiration see Grand Entrances- 15 Designer Foyers.